pockerman/qubit-notes/ml/2025-05-11-training-patterns-for-distributed-ML.md

 The parameter server pattern presented above assumes that the model can fit in a single machine.
-This however this need not be the case.
+This however does not have to be the case.
 When the model does not fit in a single machine, we can use additional parameter servers, that each new parameter server is responsible for storing and updating a particular model partition.